Lindia Tjuatja

 /'lÉŞndia 'tĘuatĘa/ ⢠čĄç˛ä¸˝ (cĂ ilĂnglĂŹ) ⢠she/her

 Hi!
 Iâm Lindia, a PhD student at CMUâs Language Technologies Institute advised by Graham Neubig.
-I am currently interning at Apple with the Responsible AI team, and am a frequent visitor at NYU.
-My current research interests mainly lie in evaluation and interpretability, often with a linguistics and cognitive science bend.
-I also work on NLP for understudied and endangered languages.
+I am also am a frequent visitor at NYU with Tal Linzen.

 Before CMU, I did my undergrad at UT Austin, where I studied linguistics and computer engineering.
 During my time there, I worked extensively with John Beavers.
 Iâve also been fortunate enough to have great mentorship from many others, including the amazing computational linguistics faculty there.
 The summer before my senior year, I was an intern at CMU working with Shruti Rijhwani.